 Changing your ukulele strings for the first time?

 The easiest way to go about changing your ukulele strings only involves a few simple tools and a bit of practice.
 It might take you 30 minutes to an hour to change your strings for the first time but eventually you might be able to get through it in less than 10 minutes.
 All you need is a fresh set of strings, a string cutter, peg-winder, tuner, and a clean place to work where the ukulele will not be susceptible to damage.
-Ernie Ball’s new ukulele strings, which are made of fluorocarbon and feature a ball end are an excellent choice because they eliminate the need to tie the strings onto the bridge.
+For this example we will use the new ukulele strings available from Ernie Ball which are made of fluorocarbon and feature a ball end.
+These strings are an excellent choice because they eliminate the need to tie the strings on to the bridge.
 They are available in both black and clear fluorocarbon which have a very balanced sound.
-I find the clears to have a little more presence in the lower-mids while the black ones are quite snappy and perhaps a little more articulate in the upper frequencies.
+I find the clears to have a little more presence in the lower mids while the black ones are quite snappy and perhaps a little more articulate in the upper frequencies.
 It’s worth it to try out both formulas to see which sounds best on your ukulele.
 Both packs provide a generous enough length to accommodate any ukulele.